AN3223/filesort/README.md

 optional arguments:
-  -h, --help           show this help message and exit --save, --s          save sort config to presets --use-presets, --up  use specified presets
+  -h, --help           show this help message and exit --save, --s          save sort-config to presets --use-presets, --up  use specified presets
-  --regex, --re        sort_by args will be used as regex queries
+  --regex, --re        query args will be used as regex queries
 ```

 ## Requirements